-Select the guestion mark icon in the taskbar.
+Select the guestion mark icon (select products only) in the taskbar.

-- Select Troubleshooting and fixes. - Select Diagnostics, and then select HP PC Hardware Diagnostics Windows. - When the tool opens, select the type of diagnostic test that you want to run, and then follow the onscreen instructions.
+- Select Troubleshooting and fixes (select products only) or Fixes & Diagnostics. - Select Diagnostics, and then select HP PC Hardware Diagnostics Windows.
+3. - When the tool opens, select the type of diagnostic test that you want to run, and then follow the on-screen instructions.